Dominica: Enhancing Resilient Reconstruction

 The ACP-EU NDRR Program supported a Post-Disaster Needs Assessment (PDNA) following Hurricane Maria that hit Dominica on 18 September 2017.
 Building on the recommendations of the PDNA, the ACP-EU NDRR Program is supporting the project "Enhancing Resilient Reconstruction in Dominica".

 The Government of Dominica initiated multiple large-scale housing reconstruction programs, one of which is the World Bank-financed $40 million Housing Recovery Project.
 The ACP-EU NDRR Program supports the critical early-implementation stage of this Housing Reconstruction Project and seeks, more broadly, to improve the application and uptake of resilient building practices and build-back-better considerations in the housing sector in Dominica.

-- Developing a Management Information System that supports both the housing recovery program and the physical planning process, and training its primary users (e.g. the Project Implementation Unit; staff of the Ministry of Housing);
+- Supporting the maintenance of a Management Information System that supports both the housing recovery program and the physical planning process, and training its primary users (e.g. the Project Implementation Unit; staff of the Ministry of Housing);

 - Developing and completing transparent beneficiary identification and selection for the Housing Recovery Project;

 - Providing resilient reconstruction guidance through hands-on training to staff in the Technical Assistance Centers and to local building contractors and artisans.

 Partnerships and coordination

 All activities are being developed in conjunction with the National Housing Task Force, chaired by the Cabinet Secretary of Dominica, and are complementary to those of the other development partners present in the country.